DocsUser Guide

 Saved compare boards

-Saved boards count toward your plan limit (Starter: 3, Pro: unlimited).
+Saved boards count toward your plan limit (Starter: 3, Team: 25, Business: 100, Enterprise: 250).
 Unsaved boards are session-only.
 Share a board permalink by clicking the share icon — recipients see the same instances without needing to be signed in.

 Calculator